Boiann/boudoir-studio/README.md

    * Fast performance
    * Accessible to all users
    * Responsive across many different devices and screen sizes
-   * Able to find basic informantion and answers
+   * Able to find basic information and answers
    * Contact the business directly
    * Find social media associated with the business

 ### **User Stories**

   #### **First Time Visitor**
-   * I want to know what Boudoir Photograpy is
+   * I want to know what Boudoir Photography is
    * I want to navigate the website intuitively
    * I want to find additional information
    * I want to check out the social media of the business